 Remove the pie crust from the fridge and line the inside of the pie crust with baking paper and baking beans.

-Bake for 15 minutes until the pastry edges are slightly coloured.
+Bake for 15 minutes until the pastry edges are slightly colored.
 Remove the paper and beans, then bake for 5-6 minutes until the base has also slightly darkened.
 Set aside.

 Prepare the blueberry filling